-Through the inclusive education initiative, SEP offers children with disabilities a vital space in which to ensure optimal development by providing opportunities for child-focused learning, play, participation and peer interaction.
-SEP employs a multidisciplinary approach to enable a child with disability reach their fullest potential.
-SEP collaborates with different schools in various locations and provides training and workshops to build the capacities of the teachers.
+Through the Inclusive Education, SEP offers children with disabilities a vital space in which to ensure optimal development by providing opportunities for child-focused learning, play, participation and peer interaction.
+SEP collaborates with schools in various locations and provides training and workshops to build the capacities of the teachers.

-The SEP team follows up on the children who are in the mainstream and offers further in-service support to the teachers.
-SEP facilitates IEP meetings with teacher(s), parents, and other service providers to jointly discuss and agree upon objectives and teaching strategies for each individual child.
+After the Teachers Training, SEP follows up on the children in mainstream schools and offers further in-service support to the teachers.
+One instrument that makes the inclusion process in school successful are the IEP meetings.
+Initiated by SEP, teachers, parents and other service-providers come together to jointly discuss and set objectives and teaching strategies for the individual child.